Navdevl/turbohustle/content/blog/wave-tuning-intake-system-explained.md

 So the pressure wave can travel 18.2 feet in 14 ms.

-Since the pressure wave has to return back to the cylinder , divide it by 2.

-Its practically not feasible to have a intake runner of length 9.1 feet.
-But if the wave gets reflected four times a runner of length 1.13 ms
+Since the pressure wave has to return back to the cylinder , divide it by 2 which would become 9.1 feet runner.
+Nine feet is too long.
+You can't fit pipes that long under the hood of a car very easily.
+But there is a way to shorten the intake runners and still get some benefit from the pressure wave.
+If we shorten the intake runner length by a factor of four, making it 2.275 feet, the pressure wave will travel up and down the pipe four times before the intake valve opens again.
+But it still arrives at the valve at the right time.